coinbase/solidity-style-guide/README.md

 ##### A. Using Custom Errors Over Require

-Utilize custom errors instead of `require` statements for clearer and more gas-efficient error handling.
-Solidity 0.8.26 supports the use of custom errors with `require`.
+Utilize custom errors for clearer and more gas-efficient error handling.

 ```solidity
 error InsufficientFunds(uint256 requested, uint256 available);